jeandi7/zreader1/README.md

 SpiceDB is Google Zanzibar like and is available under the permissive Apache License 2.0.
 Google Zanzibar Authorization System is a scalable service for managing fine-grained access control using Relationship-Based Access Control (ReBAC)

-The program does nothing more than respond if the text submitted to it is correct with regard to the grammar No semantic analysis for now.
+The program does nothing more than respond if the text submitted to it is correct with regard to the grammar.

+No semantic analysis for now.